prasso/prasso_api/README.md

 ## Prasso Concept
 1. everything is based on a site.

-    a site is determined by it’s url
+    a site is determined by it’s url. a site can support user registration

 2. Apps have an association to a site.
     1. an app is configured with tabs